rotmanfinhub/deep-macrofin/docs/examples/odes/second_order.md

 from deep_macrofin import ActivationType, Comparator, EndogVar, EndogVarConditions, EndogEquation
 ```

-2. Define problem.
+2. Define problem
-Here, we use the default training configuration, and default setup for learnable endogenous variable.
+In this example, we define a second-order linear PDE model with specific initial conditions and training configurations to solve a time-dependent equation.
 ```py
 ode = PDEModel("second_order_linear", config={"num_epochs": 10000}) # define PDE model to solve
 ode.set_state(["t"], {"t": [0., 0.25]}) # set the state variable, which defines the dimensionality of the problem